 Appreciable Consistency: The pills and creams work in the hormonal imbalance but give you a roller coaster effect.
-When you take the meds, your hormone level will be the highest, which drops as time goes by.
+When you take the medications, your hormone level will be the highest, which drops as time goes by.

 Now compare the effect to the pellets.
 These cylindrical supplements release a steady and consistent flow of hormones.
-So, you feel healthy and in control all the time.
+So you feel healthy and in control all the time.

 Forgetting Is Not An Option: It never happens that I will not miss my course pills or injection at least one day.
 I am sure the same happens to you too.
 Sticking with pellets has no risk of forgetting as the supplements are already inside you and serving consistently.